quicwg/base-drafts/draft-ietf-quic-transport.md

 protection can be delegated to the cryptographic handshake protocol, avoiding redundant protection.
 If integrity protection is delegated to the cryptographic handshake, an integrity failure will result in immediate cryptographic handshake failure.
-If integrity protection is performed by QUIC, QUIC MUST abort the connection if the integrity check fails with a PROTOCOL_VIOLATION error code.
+If integrity protection is performed by QUIC and the integrity check fails, QUIC MUST abort the connection with a PROTOCOL_VIOLATION error code.

 ## Path Validation {#migrate-validate}